-- Move the brake fluid reservoir mounted on the handlebar to a horizontal position. - Check the brake fluid level in the viewer 1. - " If the brake fluid is below the MIN marking: - Add front brake fluid.
-4 ( p.
+- Move the brake fluid reservoir mounted on the handlebar to a horizontal position.
+Check the brake fluid level in the viewer 1. - " When the brake fluid level drops below the MIN mark: - Add front brake fluid. 🔌 (🕶 p.
 58)

-12.5 Adding front brake fluid 🔦
+12.5 Adding front brake fluid 🔌